aelmah/Data-Mining/README.md

 Special thanks to my supervisor [RIAD SOLH Anouar](https://www.researchgate.net/scientific-contributions/Anouar-Riad-Solh-2071198081).

 ---
-For any questions or suggestions, feel free to reach out!
+For any questions or suggestions, feel free to reach out!!